 The Behavior Analyst Certification Board, Inc. has approved the course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination.
 Applicants will have to meet additional requirements to qualify.
 (Please note: Pass-rate data are not published for sequences with fewer than six first-time candidates in a single year or for sequences within their first four years of operation.)

 A minimum of 39 semester credit hours must be completed in fulfillment of degree requirements.
 Completion of this degree includes completion of a Thesis/Capstone.
 In addition to the coursework requirement, you will need to meet experience standards.
-The BACB has three experience categories: (a) supervised independent fieldwork (1500 hrs), (b) practicum (1000 hrs), or (c) intensive practicum (750 hrs).
-Students in the Master’s program will be required to complete intensive practicum at the MU Thompson Center for Autism and Neurodevelopmental Disorders for credit (6 credits) under the supervision of a BCBA.
+The BACB has two experience categories: (a) supervised fieldwork (2000 hrs), or Concentrated Supervised Fieldwork (1500 hrs).
+Students in the Master’s program will be required to complete Concentrated Supervised Fieldwork at the MU Thompson Center for Autism and Neurodevelopmental Disorders for credit (8 credits) under the supervision of a BCBA.

 - First deadline: Due January 15th (For scholarships)

 - Second deadline: Due March 30th (For practicum placements)

 - Third deadline: June 30th – For admittance to the classes

 Admission to this degree program is based on the following criteria: